-SMS Description

-go online sim 1 The router changes to SIM1

-go online sim 2 The router changes to SIM2

-go online Changes the router to the online mode

-go offline Changes the router to the off line mode

-set out0=0 Sets the binary output to 0

-set out0=1 Sets the binary output to 1

-set profile std Sets the standard profile

-set profile alt1 Sets the alternative profile 1

-set profile alt2 Sets the alternative profile 2

-set profile alt3 Sets the alternative profile 3
+SMS Description go online sim 1 The router changes to SIM1 go online sim 2 The router changes to SIM2 go online Changes the router to the online mode go offline Changes the router to the off line mode set out0=0 Sets the binary output to 0 set out0=1 Sets the binary output to 1 set profile std Sets the standard profile.
+This change is permanent. set profile alt1 Sets the alternative profile 1.
+This change is permanent. set profile alt2 Sets the alternative profile 2.
+This change is permanent. set profile alt3 Sets the alternative profile 3.
+This change is permanent.